Judging: Judging Downgrades Summary

 Roll rate varied

-Roll stopped and then restarted
+Roll stopped or turn and then restarted

 Not an even integration of rolls at end

-Not enough or too many rolls (give number done)
+Not enough / too many rolls or a flick-roll seen |

 1 point/variation